Insper/mlops/content/classes/08-queue/sqs_and_lambda.md

 Let's start by creating a lambda function that can write to a queue (send messages):

+!!! info "Important!"
+    The `DESTINATION_SQS_URL` environment variable will be set when creating the Lambda function.

+    For now, rest assured!

 ```python
 import boto3
 import os